software-tools-books/js4ds/lessons/core.md

 - Use a relative path starting with `./` or `../` to import local files
   - Paths that start with names are taken from installed Node libraries

-> FIXME-11: explain how to install libraries using NPM

 ## Challenges

 ### Typeof